inconvergent/weird/README.md

 `(% ...)` is used to collect alterations.
 They will be executed at the end of the `with` context.
 If an `alteration` evaluates to `nil`, nothing will happen.

-Here is an example of how the forces are calcualted in my [Tangle of Webs simulation](https://inconvergent.net/2019/a-tangle-of-webs/):
+Here is an example of how the forces are calculated in my [Tangle of Webs simulation](https://inconvergent.net/2019/a-tangle-of-webs/):

 ```lisp